oxfordcontrol/SwitchTimeOpt.jl/docs/simulation.rst

   x, xsw, optval, t = simulatelinearized(m, t)  # Specify time vector

-In addition, it is possible to easily obtain the input vector at each time instant by running
+In addition, it is possible to easily obtain the input vector trajectory at each time instant by running

 ::

   u, t = simulateinput(m)
-  u, t = simulateinput(m)  # Specify time vector
+  u, t = simulateinput(m, t)  # Specify time vector

 Each vector :math:`u(t)` can be obtained by slicing the output :code:`u[:, i]`.